rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 Since 2018, the community has converged to a couple of specifications for enabling interoperability between different JavaScript applications, under the name of [RDFJS](http://rdf.js.org/).
-Today, most of the popular JavaScript libraries adhere to these specifications, which makes it possible to use them interchangeable, and in any combination.
+Today, most of the popular JavaScript libraries adhere to these specifications, which makes it possible to use them interchangeably, and in any combination.
 This allows you to for example use an RDF parser from one developer, and pipe its output into an RDF store from another developer.